jetbrains-academy/refactoring-java-course/RefactoringAndItsPurpose/CommonCodeIssuesAndTheirImpactOnCodeQuality/Theory/task.md

 In this course, we will take a look at several code quality issues, such as long methods, long parameter list, duplicated code, large classes, feature envy, and middle man.

-Let's take a look at the code snippets above.
+Let's take a look at the code snippets below.

 **Before refactoring:**